|Salary||$41.76 - $52.15/hour; $7,238.40 - $9,039.33/month; $86,860.80 - $108,472.00/year|

-The Supervisor level recognizes positions that perform full, first-line supervisory responsibilities including planning, assigning and evaluating the work of subordinates and is responsible for a program area within a work unit or department.
-This position may also act in a higher level staff capacity to the Client Services Program Manager and/or higher level management staff.
+The Supervisor level recognizes positions that perform full, first-line supervisory responsibilities including planning, assigning and evaluating the work of subordinates and are responsible for a program area within a work unit or division.

-Exercises direct supervision over assigned professional, clerical and technical personnel.
+Exercises direct supervision over assigned professional, technical and clerical personnel.

 Experience and Training